Skip to content

 Helium – App Sync and Backup

-4. Now, Helium will prompt you to connect your Android device to PC so as to connect to the Helium desktop application.
+4. Now, Helium will prompt you to connect your Android device to your PC to connect to the Helium desktop application.

-5. Connect your device to PC with USB Cable.
+5. Connect your device to your PC with a USB Cable.

 Helium App